 Claims US Fire Administration web page on Candle Fire Safety.

-Granted, in reality this number is not that high and admittedly this information does not single out fires caused from emergency candles, but do you want to be even just one of those statistics?
+Granted, in reality, this number is not that high and admittedly this information does not single out fires caused by emergency candles, but do you want to be even just one of those statistics?

 If you insist on using Emergency Candles, I highly recommend you also use a Safety Lantern to prevent accidental fires.
 There only a couple extra bucks and could keep you out of trouble when the child, dog, cat, or clumsy person decides to knock one over.